 There’s a special day for everything, it seems.
-While writing my Sugar Creek Ranch Romance series, I came up with the idea of Think Like a Cowboy Day.
+While writing my Fair Creek Romance series, I came up with the idea of Think Like a Cowboy Day.
 Only why limit the celebration to just one day?
 Every day should be cowboy day.
 But then, I’ve been horse crazy since I was a girl, which then turned into cowboy crazy, too.

 And I might have been a cowgirl wannabe, too!

 It started because I grew up on a farm and we had cows, so getting a horse seemed like the next obvious step, to me anyway.
 I was constantly reading horse books like Misty of Chincoteague, Sea Star: Orphan of Chincoteague, and Stormy Misty’s Foal, all by Marguerite Henry.
 Black Beauty by Anna Sewell was one of my favorites.